agamm/nlx/README.md

 - Encrypt member emails and info (admin secondary password to send email).
 - Auto-tweet new post.
 - Comments (via discord?).
+- Add `npm create` command to bootstrap a new project.

 ### Q&A